VincentChen95/Machine-Translation-Based-On-RNN-Model/README.md

 ### Model 4: Encoder-Decoder
 Time to look at encoder-decoder models.
 This model is made up of an encoder and decoder.
 The encoder creates a matrix representation of the sentence.
 The decoder takes this matrix as input and predicts the translation as output.

+## Results
+<br/>Finally, our model achieved 93.48% accuracy.
+In this model, we added embedding layer, bidirectional RNN, encoding layer, and decoding layer.
+So in this project, I showed how to use Keras to design a RNN model for machine learning.
+Please let me know, if you have any questions.